xaviranik/boostimer/readme.txt

 == Description ==

-Boostimer is a product wise availability plugin which shows a beautiful countdown and lets you know when your unavailable product will be restocked !
+Boostimer is a product wise availability plugin which shows a beautiful countdown and lets you know when your unavailable product will be restocked!
 It also lets you sell limited-time products during a fixed time schedule countdown in your WooCommerce shop.

 📄 [Docs](https://boostimer.netlify.app/)